tlwilliams895/lchs/src/chapters/lists/list-iteration.rst

 "Do Something With" vs. "Do Something To"
 -----------------------------------------

+.. todo:: Not happy with the flow of the writing in this section.
+Ideas?

-When should we *iterate by element* or *iterate by index*?
-In most cases, both methods accomplish the same thing.
-However, there is a small difference in how each method uses the list items.
+Should we *iterate by element* or *iterate by index*?
+In many cases, the choice comes down to personal preference.
+Sometimes, however, one option will be better than the other.

 The following example shows a case where we do something WITH the list
 elements:

 .. admonition:: Example

-   Given ``scores = [10, 25, 8, 33, 0]``, the code below shows two ways to use
+   Given ``scores = [10, 25, 8, 33, 0]``, the code shows two ways to add up all
-   a loop to add up all of the values from the list:
+   of the values from the list:

    .. sourcecode:: Python
       :linenos: